Radiologic & MRI Technologist

 If the challenge of maintaining a cheerful patient bedside manner while creating precise medical images is appealing, a career as a radiologic or MRI technologist requires these skills and more.

-When a patient comes into a clinical setting with an injury or is in pain, a radiologic technologist (RT) is responsible for taking x-rays or using magnetic resonance imaging (MRI) technology to create images that give physicians accurate information, so a patient can be treated appropriately.
+When a patient enters a clinical setting with an injury or is in pain, a radiologic technologist (RT) is responsible for taking X-rays or using magnetic resonance imaging (MRI) technology to create images that give physicians accurate information so a patient can be treated appropriately.
 Why is accurate medical imaging important?
 X-rays and MRI scans can tell a physician whether a patient’s injury is a sprain or a break and whether or not the injury needs a compression bandage for a few days or a plaster cast for multiple weeks to heal properly.

 Becoming a radiologic or MRI technologist requires a minimum of an associate’s degree, completion of a one-year radiologic or MRI program, and a certification from the American Registry of Radiologic Technologists (ARRT)—the leading credentialing organization for medical imaging careers.
 Bachelor’s degrees in radiology and MRI technology are also available, and additional requirements may be needed for state licensure.